mcdomx/rideapps/README.md

 Javascript is separated into files for each page on the site.
 This was done in an effort to separate code and keep maintenance isolated to functions of the app.

 Google Maps API is used to display the map on the view route page.
 The API is restricted to the published domain, so hiding the map API was not necessary.
+Routes are displayed on maps.
+This is done by sending a request to the server in order to get the GPX file's latitude and longitude points in the file.
+Back on the client side, the points are added to a polygon which is added to the map.

 In order to get Django templating variables into JavaScript, I used <script> tabs to capture the {{}} value in a var variable which effectively becomes a global variable in JavaScript.
 The other option was to create an AJAX call to Django for the data, but since this data was already on the client side, making another call to the server seemed inefficient.